magenta-aps/osdatascanner/docs/data-sources.md

 ```

 Using these two elements properly can greatly reduce the number of HTTP
-requests OS2datascanner must make.
+requests OSdatascanner must make.

 Note that hints are only valid for the scan in which they were found: if
-OS2datascanner finds a match in a file whose MIME type was specified by the
+OSdatascanner finds a match in a file whose MIME type was specified by the
 sitemap, then subsequent checkups for that file _will_ retrieve the
 `Content-Type` header.